Venky-hanchinal/jenkins/README.md

 2) Click on advance settings > Triggers > untick the developer list > click on apply and save.

-3) Click on Build job once it built you will get e-mail with default subject and content of build status.
+3) Click on Build job once it built you will get e-mail with default subject and content of build status